SmoochyPit/Renameable-Items/README.md

 2. Click "Data Packs"
 3. Drag the downloaded file onto your Minecraft window (toggle fullscreen with F11)
 4. Click "Yes"
-5. Hover over Renameable Items in the menu and click the right arrow to add it to the list of selected data packs
+5. Hover over OTF Renaming in the menu and click the right arrow to add it to the list of selected data packs
 6. Click "Done" and change any other world options you want
 7. Click "Create New World"

 ### Step 2 - Manual installation (Existing singleplayer or multiplayer worlds) (Easy)

 1. Place the downloaded file into the `[worldname]\datapacks` folder on your server or singleplayer world (located at `C:\Users\[user]\AppData\Roaming\.minecraft\saves\[worldname]\datapacks` by default in Windows and `~/.minecraft/saves/[worldname]/datapacks` on Linux).
 2. Reload the world.
-If successful, Renameable Items will show under the Data Packs advancement tab.

-At this point, Renameable Items will now be installed in your Minecraft world.
+At this point, OTF Renaming will now be installed in your Minecraft world.

 ### Step 3 - Updating